ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

 multi-temporal Sentinel-1 and Sentinel-2 satellite imagery.

-The project then turns the same accounting framework on itself, measuring the carbon, energy, and water cost of the classifier doing the detecting — and comparing it to the embodied carbon of the infrastructure it found.
+The project then turns the same accounting framework on itself, measuring the carbon, energy, and water cost of the classifier doing the detecting, and comparing it to the embodied carbon of the infrastructure it found.

 ---